-However, in a recent “cannabis leap,” Governor Eric Holcomb signed Senate Enrolled Act No. 52 on March 21, 2018, which effectively legalizes the use and possession of CBD oil in Indiana for all residents — no medical recommendation required.
+However, in a recent “cannabis leap,” Governor Eric Holcomb signed Senate Enrolled Act No. 52 on March 21, 2018.
+It effectively legalizes the use and possession of CBD oil in Indiana for all residents — no medical recommendation required.

-The legal status of CBD oil in Indiana has been a topic of much confusion over the last 18 months or so, as Attorney General Curtis Hill declared back in 2017 that the cannabis-based extract “could not be sold or consumed within the state.”
+The legal status of CBD oil in Indiana has been a topic of much confusion over the last few years, as Attorney General Curtis Hill declared back in 2017 that the cannabis-based extract “could not be sold or consumed within the state.”